mvdogan/NeonkNN/README.md

   * Joel - bs,resize,k = (5,0.1,1),(5,0.1,3),(5,0.1,5)

 ##### Testing (Updated on Dec/13/2015):
  Execute from inside NeonKNN folder.

-    Need to manually create greyscaleImages at relative path ../greyscaleImages
+ Create greyscaleImages at relative path ../greyscaleImages: `mkdir ../greyscaleImages`

-    1. python main_skinPredicted.py <k> <block_size> <testIndexFrom> <testIndexTo>
+ `python main_skinPredicted.py <k> <block_size> <testIndexFrom> <testIndexTo>`

-    Example: python main_skinPredicted.py 9 5 0 2000 will produce 2000 greyscale images at ../greyscaleImages for each of the test images (from index 0 to 1999)
+ Example: `python main_skinPredicted.py 9 5 0 2000`

+ will produce 2000 greyscale images at ../greyscaleImages for each of the test images (from index 0 to 1999)